unifiedstreaming/origin-cmsd/README.md

 media server (intermediate and origin) can communicate data with each media object response, and have it received and processed consistently by every intermediate server and player.
-By using CMSD standard it is expected to increase efficiency and performance in distribution of a media workflow.
-Consequently, increase the quality of experience (QoE) for end-users.
+Using CMSD proposal is expected to increase efficiency and performance in distributing media workflows.
+Consequently, improve the quality of experience (QoE) for end-users.